 If you are viewing the second parade, you might find it easier to hop in place as soon as the first parade passes by and the first viewers leave.
 We like to use this waiting time as rest time.
 Bring snacks and take a moment to rest your aching flippers!
 Need some suggestions?
 These are our favorite Disneyland Snacks!
 (Is there ever a bad time for food shaped like Mickey?
 I didn’t think so!)
 If you want something more substantial, we also have some favorite on-the-go Disneyland foods.
 Or, you could fill up on the dining package and secure reserved viewing (see below).

 It’s important to know the direction of the parade.
 Why is that, you ask?
 Because you want the best view with the best angle without distractions.
-Generally, the first parade begins at “it’s a small world” and runs towards the front of the park.
+Generally, the first parade begins at “it’s a small world” and runs toward the front of the park.
 The second parade generally begins at the front of the park and ends at “it’s a small world.”
 You want to be able to see the parade coming and maybe even see it make a turn so you can see more sides of the dancers and gorgeous floats.
-We love being on the outside of the circle in front of the train station to best see all of the intricate details of the floats as they make their way around the bends.
+We love being on the outside of the circle in front of the train station to see all of the intricate details of the floats as they make their way around the bends.

 Wherever you sit, you do not want to be sitting just behind one of the main crossing areas.
 At intervals, cast members will let large groups of people cross the street, and if you are sitting on the ground, you’ll be missing the approaching floats.
 It’s so distracting from the magic!
 You can, however, sit just in front of these crossing areas without it affecting your experience.